WomensLaw serves and supports all survivors, no matter their sex or gender.

 3 MR 2.1.8.(A)(1), (A)(2)

-How can a victim advocate help me in court?
+How can a victim advocate help me during the court process?

-A victim advocate is allowed to be with you in the courtroom and talk to you during the case to help you make decisions.
-An advocate can also help you prepare your petition for an abuse protection order.1
+A victim advocate is allowed to be with you in the courtroom.
+An advocate can also help you prepare your petition for an abuse protection order.1 You can find victim advocates on our GU Advocates and Shelters page.

 1 7 Guam Code § 40103(b)